 Abstract

 Recently, the "6th Microbial Fertilizer Technology Research and Industry Development Conference" was grandly held in Nanjing, Jiangsu Province.
-Dr. Cui Wenjing, R&D Director of Green Nitrogen Biotech, attended the conference and delivered a presentation titled "Application of Directed Microecological DME Solutions in Crop Cultivation."
+Dr. Cui Wenjing, R&D Director of Nbio, attended the conference and delivered a presentation titled "Application of Directed Microecological DME Solutions in Crop Cultivation."

 In 2022, the Ministry of Agriculture and Rural Affairs issued the "Notice on the Governance of Degraded Farmland in 2022," proposing that by 2025, the quality of farmland in project areas would improve by 0.5 grades, the pH value of acidified farmland soil would increase by an average of 0.5 units, and the salt content of saline-alkali farmland would be less than 0.3%.